• Skip to primary navigation

 For a traditional Schwenkbraten, they say you need three Bs - bread, beer (ideally brewed in the Saarland) and beechwood.
 Grilling with Beechwood will enhance the smoky flavour.
 (We did not have any beechwood and grilled our Schwenkbraten with coals).

 However, there is another version of this famous dish.
-Ober-Idarstein is a town near Saarland that was famous for its jewel trade.
+Idar-Oberstein is a town near Saarland that was famous for its jewel trade.
 Traders have said to have brought the “Schwenkgrill” back from Brazil where the Gauchos would grill their meat on a similar “swinging grill”.

 On a bbq you can see three pork steaks, one pork belly skewer and onions in a foil.

-What is the difference between Idar Obersteiner Schwenkbraten and Saarländer Schwenkbraten?
+What is the difference between Idar-Obersteiner Schwenkbraten and Saarländer Schwenkbraten?

 The main difference is that in Idar-Oberstein the pork is marinated simply with onion, salt and pepper.
 The Saarländer Schwenkbraten is marinated with a lot of different herbs and spices.